 Copenhagen | Finally The Adventure Begins

-I arrived in Copenhagen at the very beginning of my itinerary with the idea of having a very gentle start to my trip.
-Upon arrival I realized there was so much to see and to do that I got quite busy right.
+I scheduled Copenhagen at the very beginning of my itinerary with the idea of having a very gentle start to my trip.
+Upon arrival I realized there was so much to see and to do that I got quite busy.

-Traveling to Europe from Australia
+Travelling to Europe from Australia